76 years ago today: Frank Brunner was born. Congratulations! πŸŽ‚

-Artist Michael Moorcock • Birth ♐ Mon 18 Dec 1939 (84 years, 3 months, 10 days, 30782 total living days)
+Artist Michael Moorcock United States of America (USA) (US) Birth ♐ Mon 18 Dec 1939 (85 years, 2 months, 3 days, 31112 total living days)

 Check it out here:

-Michael John Moorcock is the writer of the Elric of Melniboné sagas, which influenced both Cirith Ungol’s lyrics and cover art.
+Michael John Moorcock is the writer of the Elric of MelnibonΓ© sagas, which influenced both Cirith Ungol’s lyrics and cover art.
 Elric is a fictional character of hero, or rather young albino on the anti-hero character.

+In additions to his writings, Moorcock is also doing music, and he has collaborated with Hawkwind, Blue Γ–yster Cult, Spirits Burning and other media.
 Moorcock also has his own music project, which records under the name Michael Moorcock & The Deep Fix.
 The first album New Worlds Fair was released in 1975.
 The album included a number of Hawkwind regulars in the credits.
 A second version of the album Roller Coaster Holiday was issued in 2004.
 In 2008, The Entropy Tango & Gloriana Demo Sessions was released.
 These were sessions for planned albums based on two of his novels: Glorianna and The Entropy Tango.
 The albums were never completed.
-(The Deep Fix was the title story of an obscure collection of short stories by James Colvin published in the 1960s.
+(The Deep Fix (reissue by DAW Books) was the title story of an obscure collection of short stories by James Colvin published in the 1960s.
 The Deep Fix was also the fictional band fronted by Moorcock’s character Jerry Cornelius.).
-Elric first published in Jun 1961, and DAW Books first published in Oct 1976, where it is the same illustration on Cirith Ungol, but replaced the title.
+Elric was first published in Science Fantasy with The Dreaming City (June 1961) and continued with the broader Eternal Champion series, which includes works like The Hawkmoon series, The Chronicles of the Last Emperor of MelnibonΓ©, Count Brass, The Swords of Corum trilogy, The Silver Warriors, The War Among the Angels, The Von Bek-serien, The Second Ether Trilogy, The Knight of the Swords, and others.
+This body of work expanded the mythos of the Eternal Champion and became a cornerstone of Michael Moorcock’s epic fantasy universe.

 The World of Elric

-Melnibonéan Mythos
+MelnibonΓ©an Mythos

 • NO. OF ATTACKS: 2